Common (or black) alder (CAR)

 Little known about provenance differences so seed from good quality British stands should be preferred.

-Pests and pathogens
+Pests and Pathogens

-Phytophthora alni is the most significant pathogen of black alder, causing mortality or chronic dieback.
+Phytophthora alni is the most significant pathogen of common alder, causing mortality or chronic dieback.
 The only other pathogens reported with any frequency include root rot fungi and some fungal foliar pathogens such as Melamsporidium, Taphrina and the shoot fungus Melanconium.